Sigma-Production/PteroFreeStuffinstaller/README.md

 ## I want my addon or theme in here
 That is possible make an issue when u get approved u need to send ur addon or theme and i will added and u will get listed at Credits
+Or if u have request what i should add make a issue

 V1.0